 In 2007, Barker announced his retirement from the show and he was celebrated and heralded as a game show icon.
 He had become a television institution and received a whole lot of fanfare and acclaim heaped upon him.
 Not one of the original Barker’s Beauties were part of the festivities.

 When asked about his four most famous Beauties during the shows run Barker responded, “They’ve been such a problem.
 I don’t want to say anything about them.
 They’re disgusting; I don’t want to mention them.”

 I guess he doesn’t like them any more than they like him.

 With Drew Carey picking up the hosting duties the models are no longer referred to as ‘Beauties’.
 That term is viewed as derogatory and sexist today.
 So they are simply called ‘The Price Is Right Models”.
 That name sounds awfully boring in comparison doesn’t it?

-I miss the Beauties and think they got screwed.
+I miss the Beauties and think they got unfairly treated.
 Ever since the Beauty scandals started up I viewed Barker much differently.
-Even just recently with the celebration of his ninetieth birthday I couldn’t help but look at him with narrow eyes thinking, all that hugging contestants and being so gung-ho for animals means nothing.
-He didn’t treat his Beauties very kindly.
-He can’t be that nice of a guy.
-His Beauties couldn’t all be wrong.
+Even just recently with the celebration of his ninetieth birthday, I couldn’t help but look at him with narrow eyes thinking.
+How much of the accusations by the Beauties are true?
+All that hugging contestants and being so gung-ho for animals welfare by Barker, could he be guilty of this bad behavior he’s been accused of by his female employees?

 Today, PlutoTV has a channel devoted solely to The Price Is Right – ‘The Barker Era’.
 Airing nonstop, you can watch Barker and his Beauties welcome contestants to play all those classic pricing games.

 Watching the shows now it seems like such an innocent time.
 A light daytime gameshow that attracted millions of viewers.
 But behind the flashing lights and the big wheel, apparently there was a lot of tension that went on behind the scenes.